QuarkChain/pyquarkchain/README.md

 Furthermore, we provided a public AMI in US West (Oregon) Region *QuarkChain Sample AMI* **ami-03845bc95e90d1c12** using this setup.

 However, `librocksdb-dev` installed in this way won't have support for LZ4 compression, running `pypy3 quarkchain/cluster/cluster.py` would fail with the error `Compression type LZ4 is not linked with the binary`.
-To fix this, you can either build rocksdb from source:
+To fix this, you can either build rocksdb from source (which will detect LZ4 support automatically):

 ```bash
 # make sure librocksdb-dev is uninstalled: sudo apt-get purge librocksdb-dev